Agent Forge

 forge sync-to-local --entity-type context_graph

-forge sync-to-local --entity-type dynamic_behavior_set
+forge sync-to-local --entity-type metric

 Configurations are organized by environment to ensure safe deployment practices: